faanross/faanross/README.md

 ## hi.

-I'm a security researcher at [Active Countermeasures](https://www.activecountermeasures.com) that ponders one specific question: **how to detect C2 malware**.
+I'm a security researcher at [Active Countermeasures](https://www.activecountermeasures.com) that ponders one specific question: **how to detect C2 frameworks**.

 While most tackle this problem by looking at the endpoint, my interest lies in taking a **network threat hunting** approach.